-Pay your Town of Star City utility bill online.
-We are excited to provide this service to our customers.
+Pay your Town of Star City utility bill online with a credit card.
 Please let us know if you have any